Abhyuday Jindal: Leadership and affiliations

 In October 2024, Abhyuday Jindal was elected as the President of the Indian Chamber of Commerce (ICC).
 Previously, he served as the Senior Vice President of ICC from October 2023 to October 2024.
-He served as the Co-Chair of the Steel Committee at FICCI.
+He served as the co-chair of the Steel Committee at FICCI.

-In addition, he is the Vice President of the Infrastructure Industry and Logistics Federation of India and serves as the Co-Chair of the Advisory Council of the Corrosion Management Division at the Confederation of Indian Industry.
+In addition, he is the Vice President of the Infrastructure Industry and Logistics Federation of India and serves as the co-chair of the Advisory Council of the Corrosion Management Division at the Confederation of Indian Industry.

-Awards and recognition
+Recognition

 In 2024, Jindal was listed in Economic Timess 40 Under 40.
 He was also recognized as the Next-Gen Philanthropy Leader of the Year by Hurun Report India.
 In the 2023-2024 BT-PwC India’s Best CEOs ranking, he was awarded Best CEO in the Mid-sized Companies category by Business Today.

 In June 2022, Fortune India named him as one of the Game Changers in Manufacturing.
 Abhyuday Jindal was named one of Businessworld′s Most Valuable CEOs of 2024.